 - overall improvement of the breast implant appearance

-Even with the best surgical outcome, skin can be prone to stretch, scar tissue may develop or a number of factors including child birth can take its toll.
+Even with the best surgical outcome, skin can be prone to stretch, scar tissue may also develop or a number of factors (for example; childbirth) can take its toll.
 As a result, many women with breast implants may eventually require breast revision surgery.

 What Breast Implant Revision Surgeries does Dr Craig Rubinstein perform?